 Can napping help you feel less tired?

-Planned napping is usually something people do before they actually become very tired and need to sleep.
+Planned napping - before you actually become very tired and need to sleep.

-Emergency napping - an example of this can be when driving and being forced to stop for a nap.
+Emergency napping - driving and being forced to stop for a nap.

-Habitual napping - this is where someone takes a regular daily nap as part of their lifestyle/routine.
+Habitual napping - regular daily nap as part of a lifestyle/routine.

 A National Sleep Foundation article says that: